mariobrosch/scoreboard/README.md

 # Scoreboard

-A simple fun project so I can manage our tabletennis games at home between two or four players.
-Display will show who's turn it is and who the winner is based on the chosen matchtype.
-Can be used for basically every type of game if there are two teams involved.
+A simple application which gives you the ability to manage matches between two players/teams.
+It allows you to setup game types (number of sets, number of points, two points difference, 2 vs 2 games, timed matches and tournaments) and play the game.
+It is providing colors to show which player is serving, but for games which doesnt apply, this can be ignored of course (there is no functionality to turn this of, please create a feature request if needed).
+We use it for table tennis (ping pong), but can be basically used for every game where a match has fixed time or a fixed number of points to win a set.

 Backend is a simple rest php application which can be used generally or local storage with json files (good enough for such a small project).
 Over time the php and mySql endpoint is more efficient because of parsing times of the files in JSON.
 Over time my experience is using JSON as a backend type is fast enough.
 Didn't gave me any performance issues whatsoever.